DaveCrown/vmware-kb79248/README.md

 [Vagrant Install Guide](https://www.vagrantup.com/intro/getting-started/install.html)

 ## Legal
 I am in no away affiliated with VMware, nor did I write the scripts.
-I just an ansible play to run them.
+I just wrote an ansible play to run them.
 Use this as your own peril with good backups and snapshots.
-Don't blame me if this burns down your center environment, you were warned.
+Don't blame me if this burns down your vcenter environment, you were warned.
 I take no responsibility or liability.

 Trademarks and Copyrights are properties of their respective owners.